Tired of scrolling? Download a PDF version for easier offline reading and sharing with coworkers.

 What is B2B eCommerce?

-B2B eCommerce is the sale or transaction of products and services through the internet between business entities, instead of a business and consumer (B2C).
+B2B eCommerce is the sale or transaction of products and services through the internet business-to-business, instead of business-to-consumer (B2C).

 More and more B2B businesses start conducting sales online because it reduces overhead costs, expands reach, and is easier to manage and organize.